Marketo vs Salesforce

 ABM is where all three platforms converge, but each brings a different piece.

 Marketo's Target Account Management unifies lead management and ABM within one platform.
-It automatically links individual leads to their corresponding accounts (solving Marketo's flat database limitation), calculates aggregated account scores based on combined individual behaviors, and enables account-level campaigns across channels.
-Adobe Sensei powers predictive audience building, and Marketo Measure (formerly Bizible) provides multi-touch attribution across the buyer journey.
+It automatically links individual leads to their corresponding accounts, calculates aggregated account scores based on combined individual behaviors, and enables account-level campaigns across channels.
+Adobe Sensei powers predictive audience building, and Marketo Measure (available on the Ultimate tier) provides multi-touch attribution across the buyer journey.

 Salesforce approaches ABM through Marketing Cloud Account Engagement, which provides account-based scoring, engagement tracking, and lead nurturing.
 The advantage is native access to Sales Cloud account and opportunity data, meaning marketing can see real-time pipeline status and sales activity without integration work.
 Data Cloud adds unified customer profiles and identity resolution across sources.